Secrets Your Eye Doctor Will Never Tell You

 11. ‘You likely damage your glasses without knowing it’

-Keeping your glasses clean is a more intricate process than you think.
-In fact, using a piece of tissue to wipe them can be damaging.
+Keeping them clean is a more intricate process than many think.
 “Paper is made of wood, and it will scratch your lenses,” Robert Noecker, MD, tells Reader’s Digest.
 He recommends using a silky material instead.

 Next: Your optometrist is just as annoyed by this.